UBNanosatLab/openstartracker/README.md

 In practice, it's a nice way to ensure you always have the same dependencies installed, independent of the rest of your system.

+**Note:** the Docker environment here is best used for development purposed.
+When running openstartracker on a flight computer, it is most likely better to run the program directly, without the Docker container.
+Docker is used here just to create a standard, reproducible dev and testing environment.

 To use the Docker environment to run openstartracker,

 0. Install [Docker](https://docs.docker.com/get-docker/).